OpenScore/StringQuartets/README.md

 Directories:

 - `<composer>` - composer's name in the form `Last,_First_Second...`.
-- `<set>` - name of the extended work that the song belongs to, if any.
+- `<set>` - name of the extended work that the work belongs to, (if any, rarely distinct from work here).

 ## Filenames

-Score files within each song directory are named as follows
+Score files within each work directory are named as follows

 ```
 sq<id>.mscx